dmfrodrigues/feup-sdis-proj2/doc/system-storage.md

 #### Update predecessors and fingers tables of other nodes

-Node $r$ can achieve this by using first the UpdatePredecessor protocol, with its predecessor's key and socket address.
+Node $r$ can achieve this by using first the SetPredecessor protocol, with its predecessor's key and socket address.

 To update other nodes' fingers tables, $r$ uses the FingersRemove protocol.